-RTL printing: right to left text printing.
+RTL printing: the right to left text printing.

-TIP: Most thermal printers print right-to-left scripts automatically.
+Most thermal printers print right-to-left scripts automatically.
 This option becomes useful if the operating system does not provide native RTL support.

-PRODUCT LEVEL INFO: This segment is applicable to Designer Pro and PowerForms.
+This segment is applicable to Designer Pro and PowerForms.